Key Takeaways

 What is ChatGPT?

-What is the limitations of ChatGPT?
+What are the limitations of ChatGPT prompts for SEO?

-The steps to create high-quality prompts
+The steps to create high-quality ChatGPT prompts for SEO

 ➡️ ChatGPT prompts for keyword research

-➡️ ChatGPT prompts for on page SEO
+➡️ ChatGPT prompts for on-page SEO

 ➡️ ChatGPT prompts for link building